InformaticsMatters/dls-fragalysis-stack-openshift/ansible/README.md

     respectively.

     Add, commit and push any changes.

+### Keeping builds synchronised (front-end development)
+With a new dev-based Fragalysis Stack deployed the developer will need to make sure the repositories and branches referred to in the Jenkins Jobs are kept up to date.
+Two jobs are driven by knowing the repository namespace (the fork) and branch that's in use.

+For those working on the front-end they will need to: -

+-   Ensure the corresponding `Fragalysis Frontend (???)` Job's **Repositories -> Repository URL** and
+    **Branches to build -> Branch Specifier (blank for 'any')** values are correct.

+-   The corresponding `Fragalysis Stack (???)` Job's parameter values for **FE_GIT_PROJECT** and **FE_GIT_PROJECT_BRANCH** are correct.

 ## Creating encrypted secrets
 If you have the Ansible vault password you can encrypt strings